MobileRobots/amr-ros-config/README.md

 URDF
 ----

 URDF descriptions can be found in the `description` subdirectory.
+This directory contains a ROS package named `amr_robots_description`.
 The Pioneer 3 DX and Pioneer 3 AT are based on `p2os_urdf` from allenh1 `p2os` package (Allen Hunter/Vanderbuilt
 version) and the